schemen/OpenFormicaria/docs/modules.md

 * 0.2mm layer height
 * 15% infill
 * PLA or any other hard material
+* The feeder lids should be printed in TPU to press in properly.

 Use a color that is relatively contrastring to your ants so you can see them.